MrR0807/Notes/understanding-parquet-file.md

 ##### Example Parquet Writer

 Parquet format Java implementation developers decided not to create a simple, production ready Parquet writer or reader and everything should go through other encodings (e.g. Protobuf, Avro etc.).
-Well, at least from first glance.
+At least from the first glance.
 However, they've created some example implementations of `ParquerWriter` in [example package](https://github.com/apache/parquet-mr/tree/master/parquet-hadoop/src/main/java/org/apache/parquet/hadoop/example).
-It is hard to know whether these implementations should be used in production code or not (if I don't want to jump through Avro hoops), but here's the example:
+It is hard to know whether these implementations should be used in production code or not (if I don't want to jump through Avro hoops), but here's the example of using it:

 ```java